csc302-spring-2021/proj-DaTeam/docs/phase2/product.md

 > Technical highlights: interesting bugs, challenges, lessons learned, observations, etc.

 - **Solution:** Custom ORM for mapping domain models (represented as JavaScript objects) to SQL queries
+- **Interesting Bugs:** We are trying our best to avoid database injection when implementing the database manager.
+However, we are unable to elimiate the risk of database injection for the search function.
+We are developing a search query system so that the query can be compiled securely within backend server.
 - **Observation:** database interaction in tests is hard to work with, [we discussed a couple different approaches](https://github.com/csc302-spring-2021/proj-DaTeam/pull/99#issuecomment-785388981), and settled on mocking out database access layer for unit tests and maybe writing a small number of full-scale End-to-end tests that spin up the full app, including a real database
 - **Interesting Bugs:** Some of our serialization logic depends on [reflection](https://en.wikipedia.org/wiki/Reflective_programming) of JS classes to extract constructor types.
 This lead to an interesting problem when we integrated this serialization code into our frontend app.
 When developing locally, we had no issues, but when we built our React app for production, we were seeing errors with this part of the code.
 After a couple minutes of debugging the minified code (not a fun way to debug!), we found out that the cause of the bug was that in production, our tooling was running a minification and obfuscation step that was changing constructor names to make them terser.
 This was good for performance as it resulted in a smaller bundle size being sent over the network, but it was breaking one of the invariants that we assumed when writing the serialization logic.
 We investigated some solutions and found two options that were reasonable: